Cracking the Case on Why Our Eggs Are So Great!

 - Our chickens are raised in a cage-free environment, free to roam.
 This space includes nest space and perches.

 - Our coop is enclosed to prevent avian diseases and protect from predators (fox, coyote, etc.).

 - We have a ventilation system in place to purify the air.

 - We create a stress-free environment conducive to the natural habits of hens (see below).

 - We limit the amount of human traffic to prevent foreign bacteria and germs from entering the coop.

 - Our chickens are fed a custom feed consisting of an all-natural grain, corn, soybean and flax mixture, making it a rich source of Omega-3.
-Our feed contains no antibiotics, no growth hormones (which have been illegal in the U.S. for over 50 years) and no animal bi-products.
-Although it is costlier, we utilize Flax to incorporate a natural source of Omega-3.
+Our feed contains no antibiotics, no growth hormones (illegal in the U.S. for over 50 years) and no animal bi-products.
+We utilize Flax (more expensive) to incorporate a natural source of Omega-3.
 We never use synthetic Omega-3 that is commonly used in larger commercial operations in effort to keep costs down.

 - We are regulated and certified by the USDA and hold ourselves accountable for a high standard of care for our animals.